antonkabasi/sudoku-laravel/README.md

 ## Installation & Running

-    1. **Installing locally on Linux, see the docs for other OS: https://laravel.com/docs/12.x/installation**
+    1. **Installing locally on Linux, see the docs for other OS then go to step 3: https://laravel.com/docs/12.x/installation**

         1. **Clone the repository:**